The Most Popular Smithsonian Museum, Ranked

 National Museum of Natural History

-This museum is the second most visited Smithsonian museum, with over 4 million visitors annually.
-It features exhibits on natural history, including the famous Hope Diamond and the Hall of Human Origins.
+Features exhibits on the natural world, including the famous Hope Diamond and the Hall of Dinosaurs.

 3. 3